angular-buch/website-articles/blog/2025-10-signal-forms-part3/README.md

 ## Creating custom Form UI Controls

 So far, we've used standard HTML form elements like `<input>`, `<select>`, and `<textarea>` to build our forms.
-However, in real-world applications, we often need form controls that go beyond standard HTML input elements.
+However, in real-world applications, we often need form controls that go beyond standard HTML input elements:
 Think of a date picker, a rich text editor, a multi-select dropdown, a counter control, wrappers for third-party component libraries, or custom UI elemnts that fit specific design requirements.

-Signal Forms provide an interface that allows you to create custom form components that integrate seamlessly with the Signal Forms ecosystem.
+Signal Forms provide an interface that allows us to create custom form components that integrate seamlessly with the Signal Forms ecosystem.
 Our goal is to create custom component that can be used just like native HTML form elements with the `Field` directive.

 ### The `FormUiControl` interface

-Signal Forms provide the `FormUiControl` interface that defines the contract for custom form components.
+Signal Forms provide the `FormUiControl` interface that defines the contract for custom form components:

 ```typescript
 interface FormUiControl {